Lake Orange – FAQs

-The dam is owned and maintained by Orange County and is inspected regularly to ensure its safety.
-The Orange County Planning and Emergency Services departments have updated the Lake Orange Emergency Action Plan, which includes maps and evacuation routes for affected areas, in the highly unlikely event of a breach or failure.
+The Lake Orange dam is owned and maintained by Orange County and is inspected regularly to ensure its safety.
+The Orange County Planning and Emergency Services department and the Orange Rural Fire Department keep a current version of the EAP on file at all times.
+The EAP includes maps and evacuation routes for areas that would be affected, in the highly unlikely event of a breach or failure.

 Orange County Emergency Services, in conjunction with the Chapel Hill, Carrboro and OWASA, have partnered on an emergency notification system that provides almost real-time updates during emergency situations, such as extreme weather events, unexpected road closures or other issues that threaten public safety.
 The OC Alerts system will attempt to notify you via email, text message or phone calls.
 To sign up for OC Alerts, visit us on the web.